rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  money on even being a sovereign).

 In any reasonable analysis,
- this is is far more scalable
+ this is far more scalable
  (and far more fair)
  than the ~200 or
  so sovereign nation states
- (with ~20 carrying the real value, and only 7-8 that actually matter) acting as totalitarian regimes and slave labor coordinators for billions of people.
+ acting as totalitarian
+ regimes and slave labor coordinators for billions of people.
+Bitcoin is an alternative to fiat debt slavery.
-A natural distribution of sovereigns also avoids the oligarchies we see in modern fiat.
+And a natural distribution of sovereigns avoids the oligarchies we see in modern fiat.

 A Bitcoin standard, even with